 Why the Technology adoption lifecycle is important and useless

-The Technology adoption lifecycle basically explains that in the beginning, only a small group of people adopt a new technology.
-Later, the majority follow suit.
+The Technology Adoption Lifecycle basically explains that in the beginning, only a small group of people adopt a new product.
+Later, the majority follows suit.
 Finally, the last little group of resisting people gives in.

-When I started my first startup in 2006, I was fresh of business school.
-And like any graduate, I knew the Technology adoption lifecycle.
-It helped me formulate our go to market strategy.
+When I started my first startup in 2006, I was graduating from business school.
+And like any graduate, I knew the Technology Adoption Lifecycle.
+It helped me formulate our go-to-market strategy.
 First, we would go for the innovators and early adopters.
 Sounds right on paper.

 But most startup founders learn that understanding who those innovators and early adopters are is much harder.
 In fact, the framework does not provide any guidance for this problem.
 At all.

-The thing is that the Technology adoption lifecycle was never meant to help tech entrepreneurs.
-It was a retrospective view of a category innovation over its entire lifecycle.
-That means it spans decades and each block of adopters represent years of slow gradual adoption.
-Although important, it is pretty much useless as a practical startup tool.
+The thing is that the Technology Adoption Lifecycle was never meant to help tech entrepreneurs.
+It was a retrospective view of a category over its entire lifecycle.
+That means it spans decades and each block of adopters represents years of slow gradual adoption.
+Although important, it is useless as a practical startup tool.

 In reality, most startups face less than 12 months of quickly evaporating runway.
 And the next months are the only period of any importance because it’s all the time a startup is sure to have.

-Unfortunately, the Technology adoption lifecycle is of little help.
+Unfortunately, the Technology Adoption Lifecycle is of little help.
 The model just says: innovators and early adopters.
 Whoever adopts the technology first, are the innovators and early adopters.
-That’s called circular logic.
+That is called circular logic.

 600 startups later a pattern emerges